Some Product: Carri on Sex Pistols

 Some Product: Carri on Sex Pistols is an interview album featuring members of the Sex Pistols.
 The interviews are mostly presented in a collage style.

 Content

 All tracks are spoken word collages put together by John Varnom from various interviews and radio ads.
 Additional material includes a snippet from Tubular Bells.

 The artwork was done by artist Jamie Reid.

 The title melds the British comedy series of Carry On films with a pun on the word carrion.

 Release

-The album peaked at number 6 in the UK Albums Chart.
+The album peaked at No. 6 in the UK Albums Chart.